Our Proud History

 In 1993 Gardner Rural, Edgerton Fire Department, and Johnson County Fire Rescue (Formally IAFD) consolidated to form Fire District #1 of Johnson County.
 This newly formed entity was tasked with providing fire protection for the areas previously served by all three.
-The ambulance service that had been operated by IAFD was also dissolved at the time of consolidation, allowing for Johnson County Med-Act to provide transport services while Fire District #1 of Johnson County provided first response BLS service utilizing fire apparatus.
+The ambulance service that IAFD had operated was also dissolved at the time of consolidation, allowing for Johnson County Med-Act to provide transport services.
+This led to Fire District #1 of Johnson County providing first response BLS service utilizing fire apparatus.

 In 2010 the consolidation of the City of Gardner FD with Fire District #1 of Johnson County allowed for a continuation of improving service through the most efficient use of personnel and equipment.
 This final consolidation has led to our current department's rapid growth and development.

 In November 2021, Fire District #1 began providing fire/rescue services to the portion of Fire District #2, including the City of Spring Hill and a portion of Miami County.
 Twenty-Two (22) Fire District #2 personnel transitioned to Fire District #1.
 The existing fire station located in Spring Hill will be operated by personnel from the combined departments.
 With this transition paramedic services are now offered and will continue to be expanded throughout the district.